CarrierOps/1P-Wiki/Data Handbook/data_checklist.md

 ✅ Partitioned and clustered columns are the primary and secondary `filters` in the dashboard

-✅ Calculated fields and business logic done primarily in BigQuery or MAGE
+✅ Calculated fields and business logic done primarily in `BigQuery` and `Python`

-✅ The tables needed for a dashboard are concise`(Keep everything in one central tables as much as possible)`
+✅ The tables needed for a dashboard are concise`(Keep everything in one central table as much as possible)`

 ✅ Limited use of `Table Blend` in Looker